jbmitch/transit-gateway/tg-pricing.md

 ### Example 1: Locally routed transit gateway with VPCs
 {: #example1}

 You create a locally routed transit gateway in `us-south` (Dallas) and attach 8 VPCs to it (all in `us-south`).
 Then, you transfer 2 TB of data between the VPCs this month.
 Because you have less than 10 monthly connections, there are no connection fees.
-There is also no charge for locally routed data transfers between the VPCs.
+Also, because you selected local routing, there is no charge for any data transfer between the VPCs.

    * {{site.data.keyword.tg_full_notm}} connection charge = *FREE*
    * {{site.data.keyword.tg_full_notm}} data transfer charge = *FREE*